-Join Tammy Coron for an in-depth discussion in this video Working with triggers, part of Developing for HomeKit & iOS.
+Join Tammy Coron for an in-depth discussion in this video Working with triggers, part of iOS HomeKit Quick Start.

 - [Voiceover] Once your action sets are created,…you can start adding triggers.…Triggers allow you to execute an action set…based on set criteria.…These triggers can contain a single action set…or multiple action sets.…To add and remove triggers from the home,…you'll use the addTrigger or removeTrigger methods…of the Home Object.…Triggers use the HMTrigger class.…This class has methods to add and remove action sets…as well as methods for enabling triggers.…There are two types of triggers.…

 The first are timer-based triggers.…These are actions sets that will run at a specific time.…They can also be reoccuring.…There's also event-based triggers.…These can be set up to execute based on the user's location…or certain characteristics.…An example of a location-based event…might look something like this.…When the user arrives at their home,…trigger an event to turn on the lights and unlock the door.…Triggers are a great way to give users…a bit more control over their home.…

 - Using the HomeKit Accessory Simulator